dtopio/attendance-api/README.md

 - Look up `Route::apiResource(...)` in the Laravel routing docs
 - Make sure to import your controller class at the top of the file
+- `apiResource('attendance', ...)` will create routes with `{attendance}` as the parameter name.
+This is why Step 7 said your method signatures must use `$attendance` — the names must match for route model binding to work

 After registering, verify with: